Boeing close to fixing Dreamliner battery: source

 ANA and JAL have been most affected because they own around half of the lightweight, fuel-efficient jetliners in operation as a strategic move to win market share from their U.S. and European rivals.

-Boeing shares rose in early trading on Wednesday, up 2.0 percent to $76.14 on the New York Stock Exchange.

-Reporting by Anurag Kotoky; additional reporting by Bill Rigby in Seattle, Yoko Kubota and Mari Saito in Tokyo, Andrea Shalal-Esa in Washington and Devidutta Tripathy in New Delhi; Editing by Daniel Magnowski and Jim Marshall
+Reporting by Anurag Kotoky; additional reporting by Bill Rigby in SEATTLE, Yoko Kubota and Mari Saito in TOKYO and Devidutta Tripathy in NEW DELHI; Editing by Daniel Magnowski